Review of the new Express35 Run 'n Gun Trio + D|Focus V3

 rail block that connects to the 15mm rod adjusts the position and left/right angle of the shoulder pad, while a second adjustment allows you to change the forward/rear tilt of the pad.
 I would go as far as to say

 that this is the best shoulder pad I have used.

 Despite how much I really enjoy using the TRIO there are a few things that could be improved upon.
 First, I couldn't remove the rail blocks that are mounted to the front cross bar and that hold the two main 10" support

 rods in place.
 I wanted to loosen and temporarily remove one of them in order to slide a handle in between them.
 This would have allowed me to create a single handled rig, making it more comfortable to support the

 camera with one hand leaving the other hand free to control the follow focus.
-I am sure that the hex screws can be loosened but after trying a few times I gave up.
-I didn't want to take a chance on
+I am sure that the hex screws can be loosened but after trying a few times I gave up as I didn't want to take a chance on

 Manfrotto 577 rapid connect adapter to make it easy to slide my camera on and off the rig; a tripod plate that would allow me to slide the entire rig onto a tripod; and the D|Riser offset block to raise the D|Focus